stryker-mutator/stryker-net/docs/configuration.md

 - `mutation score < threshold-break`:
     - Error!
 The application will exit with exit code 1.

 Set threshold break to 0 (default) or leave it empty to not exit with an error code.
-This option can also be set using the command line.
+This option can be set using the command line, the other thresholds can not.

 ### `ignore-mutations` [`string[]`]